KDE/documentation-develop-kde-org/source/components/dropdown.rst

 -  When possible apply changes immediately but do not initiate an action (like print, send, delete) when the user selects an item from a drop-down list.
--  Do not add controls to the drop-down (e.g. check boxes for each item).
+-  Do not add controls to the drop-down (e.g. checkboxes for each item).
 -  Place options that represent general options (e.g. all, none) at the beginning of the list.